 ‘I have an official function to attend tonight and would like to invite you girls to accompany me’, requests Allen.
 ‘Of course, that would be lovely’, we reply in excited unison.
 Like naïve teenagers just being asked out on a date, we screeched to each other ‘OMG!
 What are we going to wear?’
 Hard core backpacking through Africa required a ruthless cull of any glad rags, and evening wear was certainly off the radar.
 That was my first lesson in “what to pack”, always pack something dressy.
 Allen, being a typical male, tells us not to worry about what to wear.
 However, despite the hardened backpacker ruse, I am a deep rooted fashionista by nature and fret over the circumstances I find myself in whilst digging up the cleanest T-shirt to go with my sarong.
 The crowning glory to my bleak attire is a daggy pair of sandals, marginally better than my heinous, hiking boots.
 Allen left us once again to prepare for the evening.

 After spending ages in the glorious shower and getting ready, we waited for Allen’s return.
 Pam takes the opportunity to snoop around the otherwise unused, sparse house.
 ‘Hey, come in here’, she yells.
 She points to the label on a lone cardboard box.
 It says Attention: Colonel Allen Ghambi as Pam waits for my reaction.
 I stood there with my jaw gaping and eyes widening.
 ‘God, I wonder where we’re going tonight’, I exclaimed.
-Allen returns and we get into a chauffeur driven car and begin to interrogate Allen now that we are armed with newly acquired information.
+Allen returns and we get into a chauffeur driven jeep and begin to interrogate Allen now that we are armed with newly acquired information.
 ‘So Allen, you obviously have some standing in the Malawian military, what is it that you actually do’, I asked.
 He confesses that he is the highest ranking officer in Malawian Air Force and regaled us with stories of flying with Maggie Thatcher and other international VIPs.
 Allen trained at the Royal Military College, Sandhurst and I am now humbled in his presence and am not feeling worthy of the special treatment after what he had just said, but nevertheless, I’m still filled with nervous excitement as we pull up outside one of the finest resorts I had ever seen.

 The unmistakable African rhythmic beats are pulsating, and a sumptuous, colourful display of food is spread along the entire side of the swimming pool which is lined with softly lit tea lights.
 Large trees laced with threaded fairy lights loom overhead.
 Allen points in the direction of some dignitaries, dressed in well tailored suits, seated at the head of the festivities.
 ‘Over there is the Minister of Defence, he is the President’s right hand man.
 ‘It is his birthday today’, Allen informs us.
 Pam and I exchange glances in an unspoken realisation this is actually his birthday party, and undoubtedly paid for by an impoverished population.
 Allen then makes his way towards the Minister and announces ‘Sir, may I introduce Adrianne and Pamela, they are the daughters of the Australian Minister of Defence’.
 I already feel extremely embarrassed at my lack of formal attire, but the lie further exacerbates my shame.
 The same accent and both of us being blessed with blonde hair is a convincing claim we are sisters and it wouldn’t be likely anyone would question this fact.
 However, keeping up appearances is really quite difficult to pull off when one is not used to an ‘A’ list, air kissing lifestyle.
 I am sliding deeper into the role of the protagonist in a fractured fairytale.
-Cinderella suddenly inherits a ‘step sister’ and attends the ball in her rags after her Negroid fairy godfather waves his magic wand.
+Cinderella suddenly inherits a ‘step sister’ and attends the ball in her rags after her Negroid fairy godfather waves his magic jeep.
 We shake the Minister’s hand, wish him a happy birthday and exchange pleasantries and pray he won’t ask any questions that might expose the facade.
 After some more small talk we excuse ourselves and promise to pass on our regards to ‘daddy’ and continue with our sister act as we meet the rest of the entourage.
-It isn’t long before we forget about the little lie and, for once, live in the moment and enjoy being the centre of Caucasian attention at the Minister’s ‘official’ gala occasion.
+It isn’t long before we forget about the little white lie and, for once, live in the moment and enjoy being the centre of Caucasian attention at the Minister’s ‘official’ gala occasion.